 A water related challenge can be a challenge like the ones listed above (e.g. water scarcity, water stress), but could also be other challenges like natural events affecting water supplies (such as droughts), water infrastructure leaking or being inadequate, and so on.

 Pacinst has this to say on water risk:

 Companies and organizations and governments [must have a good understaning of] various components of water stress (i.e. water scarcity, accessibility, environmental flows, and water quality), as well as additional factors, such as water governance [in order to mitigate water risk]

 Many water-related conditions, such as water scarcity, pollution, poor governance, inadequate infrastructure, climate change, and others, create water risk for many different sectors and organizations simultaneously

 The ‘Water Crisis’ is the term used in two main ways:

 1. To refer to the serious health crisis whereby people in mostly low income or underdeveloped regions lack access to basic water services such as clean and safe drinking water, and basic sanitation and hygiene.
-Nearly 1 million people die each year from water, sanitation and hygiene-related diseases which could be reduced with access to safe water or sanitation.
-Every 2 minutes a child dies from a water-related disease.
-Over one billion people in developing countries have inadequate access to clean water.

 The significant challenge in many of the regions affected is low income, and/or poor institutional governance/management.